-TIM-Works provided SEFOPE and the Ministry of Public Works with a scalable model that precisely responded to national priorities.
-It also proactively developed delivery channels and supported the Department of Short-Term Employment to rationally program an increasing government budget.
-At the end of TIM-Works, the Department of Short-Term Employment was highly capacitated.
+TIM-Works provided SEFOPE and the Ministry of Public Works with a scalable model that responded precisely to national priorities.
+It also proactively developed delivery channels and supported the Department of Short-Term Employment in the rational programming of an increasing government budget.
+At the end of TIM-Works, the Department of Short-Term Employment had greatly enhanced its capacities.

-With funding by government and the very solid technical capabilities of Department engineers trained under TIM-Works, the Department of Short-Term Employment is now entirely run by the government with a budget that has grown from 2.5 million USD to 20 million USD.
+With funding by government and the very solid technical capabilities of Department engineers trained under TIM-Works, the Department of

+Short-Term Employment is now entirely run by the government with a budget that has grown from US\$2.5 million to US\$20 million.

-2011-2014: Early-Phase Transition to Development.
+2011-2014: Early-Phase Transition to Development

-In 2012, 10 years after independence, the peaceful election of the Fifth Constitutional Government and the departure of international peacekeepers and UNMIT signalled that the transition to development had begun in Timor-Leste.
+In 2012 10 years after independence, the peaceful election of the Fifth Constitutional Government and the departure of international peacekeepers and UNMIT signalled that the transition to development had begun in Timor-Leste.
 Despite the government's exponentially increased investment in infrastructure and public transfers, unemployment continues to grow, fuelled by upward demographic pressure.
-The government has prioritized the accelerated development of a national road network in order to create employment opportunities for its rapidly expanding workforce and to address constraints to economic growth and private sector development.
-The YEP successor, the 'Training and Employment Support Program' 2013-2014) continues to enhance government capacity in creating employment and competency-based training opportunities.
+The government has prioritized the accelerated development of a national road network to create employment opportunities for its rapidly expanding workforce and to address constraints to economic growth and private sector development.
+The YEP successor, the 'Training and Employment Support Program' (TESP, 2013-2014) continues to enhance government capacity in creating employment and competence-based training opportunities.